Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Here are images of the patient before her Botox procedure performed by Dr. U. Her skin has a rumpled appearance due to facial expression wrinkles such as crows feet creases, forehead furrows, and vertical frown lines.
 Also, her droopy eyebrows further contribute to an older appearance.

-Rather than using a standard one-size-fits-all protocol, Dr. U starts with a strong vision of end results for the patient in mind to devise injection strategies for each individual.
+Rather than using a standard one-size-fits-all protocol, Dr. U starts with a strong vision of results for the patient to devise injection strategies for each individual.

 Before administering Botox for crows feet around the eyes and upper face, Dr.U carefully studied her facial muscle contraction patterns to identify